 Considering the role of Saint Nicolas in Christianity and that Bari is honored to guard the relics of the Saint, everything important was named after him – from the stadium and the airport to squares, pizzerias, whatever you want.

-#2 Move towards an endless waterfront
+#2 Move towards an endless waterfront, then have some lunch

 From old neighborhood let’s move towards an endless waterfront which begins from the port end come to the downtown, to Teatro Margherita and fairy-tale-ish blue boats, which I think never move. 🙂 Lungomare di Bari: sea is on one side, hotels with the most precious view are on the another one.
 So think in advance for some good terrace on a rooftop of one of those hotels.